consolidation/site-process/README.md

 `docker.service` is the exact name of the service as it appears in docker-compos.yml

+The default behaviour is to use `docker-compose exec` to invoke a command on a running container.
+You can change this to use `docker-compose run` for containers which by default are not running, with the property `composer.command`.

 Check the [docker-compose](https://docs.docker.com/compose/reference/overview/) manual for all available options.

 #### Local